-Once you have decided to study in Ireland, it is important to understand and arrange the required funds to support your stay.
-These include costs such as tuition fees, living expenses and accommodation, and financial requirements vary on the choice of university, course, degree level, city and available scholarships.
+Once you have decided to study in Ireland, it is essential to understand and arrange the required funds to support your stay.
+These include tuition fees, living expenses and accommodation, transportation, healthcare, food, and other miscellaneous expenses.
+The overall financial requirements vary on the choice of university, course, degree level, city and available scholarships.

-Accommodation at Irish universities includes on-campus residences and off-campus private rented apartments.
-Accommodation costs vary depending on:
+Accommodation at Ireland universities includes on-campus residences and off-campus private rented apartments.
+Accommodation costs vary depending on the following:

-Financial aid and funding is provided by various private and public institutions to support undergraduate and postgraduate students study in Ireland.
-Public funding in the form of scholarships, bursaries and grants is offered by universities, public institutions and government programmes, while private funding by way of loans is often provided by independent lenders such as banks.
+Various private and public institutions provide financial aid and funding to support undergraduate and postgraduate students studying in Ireland.
+Universities, public institutions and government programmes offer public financing in the form of scholarships, bursaries and grants.
+In contrast, private funding by way of loans is often provided by independent lenders such as banks.

-Each year a limited number of scholarships are available to students on the basis of academic excellence or to those who cannot afford to study abroad.
-While the competition can be fierce, every institution has their own eligibility criteria.
-With our comprehensive scholarship search tool you can find details of all the scholarships available to international students at different Irish universities.
+Each year a limited number of international scholarships are available to students based on academic excellence or those who cannot afford to study abroad.
+While the competition can be fierce, every institution has its own eligibility criteria.

 These scholarships can be based on academic merit, financial need, or specific criteria set by the funding organisation.
 Examples include the Government of Ireland Scholarships, Irish Aid Fellowships, and all university-specific scholarships.
 Organisations and universities have their specific criteria to approve the scholarships, so you must find out all the requirements and build your application accordingly.

 International students can consider obtaining education loans from private lenders such as banks to finance their studies in Ireland.
 Some financial institutions offer education loans specifically tailored for international students, allowing them to cover tuition fees, living expenses, and other related costs.
 Before opting for a loan, it's essential to carefully consider the terms and conditions, the interest rates, repayment plans, and the financial feasibility of repaying the loan after completing your studies.